 • Very big and heavy

-Overall, this is a lens truly capable of delivering stunning imagery, with fantastic sharpness and gorgeous bokeh.
-It’s an addition to the 85mm f/1.8 lens, which has been in the Z line-up since 2019.
-However, this is so much more expensive.
+This is a lens truly capable of delivering stunning imagery, with fantastic sharpness and gorgeous bokeh.
+It sits alongside the 85mm f/1.8 lens, which has been in the Z line-up since 2019, however it comes at a much higher price, as befitting a lens geared towards professionals.

-Firstly, autofocusing is quick, quiet and accurate too, providing useable results when shooting at f/1.2.
-Secondly, the extra aperture width gives even richer out-of-focus areas – with Nikon claiming “special attention” was given to the rendering of bokeh during lens development, using the same philosophy as 2020’s 50mm f/1.2.
-It shows.
+Autofocusing is quick, quiet and accurate too, holding up even when shooting with the razor-thin depth of field at f/1.2.
+This extra aperture width gives wonderfully rich out-of-focus areas – with Nikon claiming “special attention” was given to the rendering of bokeh during lens development, using the same philosophy as 2020’s 50mm f/1.2.
+It shows – this is one of the finest portrait lenses we’ve ever tested, and certainly the best option for Z-mount.

 Read our Nikkor Z 85mm f/1.2 S review